-Read Hamlet’s “O, my offence is rank it smells to heaven” soliloquy below with modern English translation & analysis:
+Read Shakespeare’s ‘O, my offence is rank it smells to heaven’ soliloquy from Hamlet below with modern English translation and analysis, plus a video performance.

-Spoken by Claudius, Hamlet Act 3 Scene 3
+‘O, My Offence Is Rank It Smells To Heaven’, Spoken by Claudius, Act 3 Scene 3

 O, my offence is rank it smells to heaven;